dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Lionel's Bluemix Help](http:/ibm.biz/bluemixhelp) - this page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.
 - [Common Bluemix ID and Billing Questions](https://www.ibm.com/blogs/bluemix/2017/08/common_qa/) - great guide on common Bluemix ID and billing questions with good answers.
 We use this a lot.
+- [Managing Resource Groups](https://console.bluemix.net/docs/admin/resourcegroups.html#rgs) - it's just a link to the documentation, but this new feature introduced in November 2017 allows you more freedom and options in organizing your development efforts on the IBM Cloud.
 - [Free Course - Bluemix Essentials](https://developer.ibm.com/courses/all/bluemix-essentials/) - a free introductory course that will help you learn the essential concepts and terminology of the IBM Bluemix platform.
 - [Bluemix Annoyances and Work Arounds](docs/bluemix-faq.md) - sub-page with guidance on how to work around some of the minor annoyances you might encounter with Bluemix.
 - [Five facts you may not know about Cloud Foundry](https://www.ibm.com/developerworks/cloud/library/cl-5-facts-about-cloud-foundry/index.html) - a deeper technical article outlining the capabilities and limitations of Cloud Foundry, which deals with 5 common misconceptions about the platform.